Tikai7/Face-Mask-Detection-Perceptron/README.md

 # With Images
 To use it, execute the mask.py file
-  - insert the name of your image (putten in the folder images/) or
+  - insert the name of your image (putten in the folder images/)
-  - insert a folder with many images to analyze
   - then the extension (.jpg,.png etc...)
   - And then enjoy the prediction !
 (Accuracy >= 65%)